 - Computational linguistics: Learning to model aspects of language.

 - Language acquisition: The study of how people acquire or learn a language.

 - Psycholinguistics: The study of how people process language.

 - Experimental linguistics: The study of theories of linguistics representation (phonetics, phonology, morphology, syntax, or semantics) based on evidence.

 - Neurolinguistics: The study of how language affects structure and function of the brain.

 - Lexicography: Compiling dictionaries with context, history, grammar and pronunciation in mind.

-- Corpus linguistics: The study of language as expressed in corpora (samples) of “real world” text.
+- Corpus linguistics: The study of language through a collection of naturally occurring texts.